forcedotcom/b2b-commerce-on-lightning-quickstart/sfdx/README.md

 that will convert the examples from the metadata API format to the SFDX format and add them to the "path" you have specified in the sfdx-project.json file.

 3. Create a scratch org using SFDX:
-If you don't have a dev hub already autorized, do that now by running
+If you don't have a dev hub already authorized, do that now by running
 ```
 sfdx force:auth:web:login -d
 ```